I couldn't find a url_decode

 *

-* @return The input.
+* @return The decoded output.

 * @customfunction